Political positions of Hillary Clinton: Mental health

 On mental health, Clinton has proposed investing in brain and behavioral science research; fully enforcing existing laws that require mental health coverage to be an essential benefit in health insurance plans; creating a national suicide prevention initiative; expanding the reimbursement structures in Medicare and Medicaid; tasking the Center for Medicare and Medicaid Innovation to create and implement the new payment models; emphasizing; treatment over jail for low-level criminal offenders with mental health issues; and creating new housing and job opportunities for mentally ill Americans.
 Clinton's plan states that "the next generation must grow up knowing that mental health is a key component of overall health and there is no shame, stigma, or barriers to seeking out care."

 As Senator, Clinton sponsored the Mental Health Parity and Addiction Equity Act of 2008, which requires that limits on mental health benefits to be no lower than the limits for medical and surgical benefits offered by health insurance plans.

 Other

+As First Lady of the United States, she worked with Senators Ted Kennedy and Orrin Hatch to develop the State Children's Health Insurance Program, which provides health insurance to children belonging to families with incomes below 200% of the federal poverty line but are too well-off to apply for Medicaid, and was signed into law by Bill Clinton in 1997 as a part of the Balanced Budget Act of 1997.

-Clinton supported a 2007 proposal to increase funding for the State Children's Health Insurance Program by $35 billion over five years.
+While Senator, Clinton supported a 2007 proposal to increase funding for SCHIP by $35 billion over five years.